chinmaynaik-hub/ghostdrive/README.md

 ## 📞 Support

-For issues or questions, please refer to the documentation in the `server/` directory or create an issue in the repository.
+For issues or questions, create an issue in the repository.

----

-**Note**: This project is under active development.
-The blockchain infrastructure (Task 1) is complete and tested.
-Additional features are being implemented according to the task list.